Urvasivo Rakshasivo: Release

 Initially, the film was titled Prema Kadanta but was changed to Urvasivo Rakshasivo for undisclosed reasons.
 The film was released in theatres on 4 November 2022.
 The teaser of the film was released on 29 September 2022.
 News18 Telugu reported that the film was released in more than 400 movie theaters worldwide.
 The worldwide theatrical rights were sold for ₹7 crores.

+Home media

+The digital streaming rights were acquired by Aha and Netflix and the satellite rights by Gemini TV.

 Reception

-123Telugu rated the film 3.25 out of 5 and wrote: "Urvashivo Rakshasivo is an urban romantic comedy which is packaged quite cleverly.
-Solid comedy, romance, and light hearted family drama are the major assets".
 Paul Nicodemus of The Times of India rated the film 3 out of 5 stars and called it a "wholesome light hearted entertainer" which has equal amounts of "humour, romance and emotion", also praised the performances and visually pleasing production values.
 Arvind V of Pinkvilla gave a rating of 3 out of 5 and praised the work by Sashii and further stated that "Allu Sirish has had a sputtering phase and it seems the film under review is going to give his career the much-needed boost".
 Balakrishna Ganeshan of The News Minute rated the film 2.5 out of 5 stars and wrote "Urvasivo Rakshasivo is one of those rare films where the female character is portrayed as bold and given equal importance".